ASRS & SNAP-IV Based Screening

 Note: These researchers developed the original ASRS screening instrument for the World Health Organization.
 Our platform provides a digital implementation of their publicly available screening tool for educational purposes.

 The ASRS was developed as part of the WHO World Mental Health Survey Initiative.
-It has been translated into over 20 languages and validated in populations across the globe.
-The WHO has made this tool freely available to improve ADHD awareness and access to care worldwide.
+It has been translated and studied in multiple settings.
+We reference the ASRS for adult screening education, while keeping a clear boundary between screening and diagnosis.

-• Used in clinical settings and epidemiological research
+• Studied in population and clinical research contexts

 Our Approach

-We use the Adult ADHD Self-Report Scale (ASRS) developed by the World Health Organization and the SNAP-IV for children—the same tools used by psychiatrists and psychologists worldwide.
+We use the Adult ADHD Self-Report Scale (ASRS) developed by the World Health Organization and the SNAP-IV for children—tools that are widely used in research and practice.

 Learn about our assessments